NAUGradStudent/CODAP-ISSUE-3-Group11/README.md

 # CODAP-ISSUE-3-Group11

-Download all the code along with gif's and screenshot and run it the Index.HTML file.
-On the top left corner of webpage you can see the info button please click on it and tell us your review.
-If you want to see our code open Index .HTML file as txt file if not possible open the codeissue.txt file you can see the same code present in index.html.
+This repository contains code for a webpage, including GIFs and screenshots, that can be run by downloading all the code and opening the Index.HTML file.
+To view information about the webpage, click on the "info" button in the top left corner of the page.

+If you wish to view the code, open the Index.HTML file as a text file.
+If this is not possible, you can view the same code in the codeissue.txt file.

+Thank you for checking out our repository!